racz16/WebGL-GLSL-Editor/README.md

 ### Hover

-The extension can provide useful informations or documentation summary if you hover over types, variables, functions or constructors.
+The extension can provide useful information or documentation summary if you hover over types, variables, functions or constructors.

 ![hover](res/gif/hover.gif)